noobCode-69/redux-typescript-boilerplate/README.md

     ```

 5. Now let’s talk about Reducers
-    a.
-Reducer is a function , that is responsible for changing a state, remember Action is willingness to change a state , but reducer is actually responsible for changing the state
+    1. Reducer is a function , that is responsible for changing a state, remember Action is willingness to change a state , but reducer is actually responsible for changing the state
-    b.
-It’s just a function , that receive two arguments
+    2. It’s just a function , that receive two arguments
         1. The first is a object of all the state, this reducer is responsible for.
 Remember each reducer handle one or multiple state
         2. The second is the action